Fall River, Nova Scotia: Waterways

 Miller Lake, a reservoir which empties into Lake Thomas.
-Home to the Miller Lake Dragon of Camp Lone Cloud, a familiar summer sight out in the lake, near the #102 Highway.
+Home to the Miller Lake Dragon of Camp Lone Cloud, a familiar summer sight out in the lake, near Highway 102.

 German Creek, a small waterway which flows from the Gunn Ponds, under Perrin Drive into Miller Lake.

+Transportation

+All-day Halifax Transit service is provided by route 320, which services the Fall River Park and Ride at 49 Falls Run, off Perrin Drive.
+The route provides direct service to the airport (to the north) and to Dartmouth and Downtown Halifax to the south.
+The park-and-ride lot has 90 free parking spaces.